Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Conclusion

 \section{Conclusion}

 This study presents the first transaction-level analysis of tokenized U.S. Treasuries across multiple blockchain networks.
-By decoding contract interactions and profiling function usage, we identify dominant operational roles and reveal distinct patterns between institutional and retail participants.
-Our cross-chain comparison highlights how token design and network context shape transactional behaviour.
-Furthermore, we introduce a hyperbolic embedding model that infers address roles.
-These findings provide a quantitative account of transaction behaviours across tokenized U.S. Treasuries, detailing how operational functions and participant roles emerge across chains and transactional contexts.
-The proposed Poincaré-embedding-based model enables role identification and achieves improved performance both on our RWA dataset and in generalizing to external classification and anomaly detection tasks.
+By decoding contract function usage, we identify dominant operational roles and reveal distinct patterns between institutional and retail participants, and provide a quantitative account of how institutional and retail participants engage with tokenized U.S. Treasuries across chains and transactional contexts.
+We proposed a Poincaré embedding-based model that enables role inference and demonstrates improved performance both on our RWA dataset and when generalizing to external anomalous address classification tasks.